open/close all folders

 - Jessica Chastain was given a starring role in Crimson Peak provided that she would also later appear in The Huntsman: Winter's War.

 - Clark Gable and Claudette Colbert thought It Happened One Night would flop and were only in the film to fulfill contractual obligations.
 Both would go on to win Oscars for the movie which also won for Best Picture.

 - The Beatles signed a contract with United Artists in late 1963 to make three movies, two of which were the very well-received A Hard Day's Night and Help!.
 Yellow Submarine was intended by the band to be their third, but as it was an animated film and they decline to voice their likenesses until the very end scene, the studio said it didn't satisfy their contract.
-This led to the band making the infamous Magical Mystery Tour, which was universally savaged for its incomprehensible plot and poor acting.
+Eventually, UA wound up distributing Let It Be.

-- Sylvester Stallone starred in Over the Top purely to fulfil his contract with Cannon Films.
+- Sylvester Stallone starred in Over the Top purely to fulfill his contract with Cannon Films.

-- Sam Raimi was obligated to make Spider-Man 3 and adding Venom as the main antagonist, in which he stated that character doesn't like it as well the addition of Gwen Stacey to the film, when originally the main antagonist were only Sandman and Harry Osborn as the new Green Goblin.
-Venom and Gwen were added by petition of Avi Arad and the producers (most like an contractual obligation), making this movie messy and the reason why it's the lowest point of first Spider-Man trilogy.
+- Sam Raimi was obligated to make Spider-Man 3 and to add Gwen Stacey as a love interest and Venom as the main antagonist, despite stating that he doesn't like the latter character.
+Originally the main antagonists were Sandman and Harry Osborn as the new Green Goblin.
+Venom and Gwen were added at the insistence of Avi Arad and the producers (much like an contractual obligation), making the movie messy and the reason why it's the lowest point of first Spider-Man trilogy.
 After those problems, Raimi left the studios, so the reboot The Amazing Spider-Man was made later.